2015 Pilot and Research Award RFA

 Review of applications

 A committee of peers will review applications and make recommendations to the SFARI science staff.
 The list of previous reviewers can be found online.
 Applications will be judged on the excellence of science, relevance to autism and appropriateness of budget.
-The Simons Foundation Board of Directors makes final funding decisions.
+SFARI staff make final funding decisions, which are approved by the Simons Foundation Board of Directors.

 Administrative inquiries: firstname.lastname@example.org | 646-654-0066